EmmanuelTsouris/SpriteKit-Physics-Collisions-in-Swift/README.md

 The code and architecture based on the original Objective-C [SpriteKit Physics Collisions](https://developer.apple.com/library/mac/samplecode/SpriteKit_Physics_Collisions/Introduction/Intro.html) sample from Apple.

+Some of the differences in this version from the Apple code, includes breaking out the constants into a seperate swift file, as well as a few other minor organizational changes.

 ## Player Controls

 * w or forward arrow :  **accelerate forward**